-- Best Budget Hotel: Ibis Budget Berlin Potsdamer Platz
+- Budget Hotel: Ibis Budget Berlin Potsdamer Platz

-- Best Mid-Range Hotel: Sheraton Berlin Grand Hotel Esplanade
+- Mid-Range Hotel: Sheraton Berlin Grand Hotel Esplanade

 Here are a few great things to do in Bremen.

-- Visit the gothic town hall, which while might not sound exciting, is a super-beautiful 600-year-old building with pieces of art and a gourmet restaurant inside!
+- The gothic town hall, which might not sound exciting, is a super-beautiful 600-year-old building with pieces of art and a gourmet restaurant inside!
 You can even take a guided tour.

 - Climb the tower of St. Petri Dom, just across the street from the above, to get views of the city and a look at this amazing 11th Century basilica.